top of page

 The Riding On editor was the then club president Tom Dudley.
 It featured news reports and ride calendars from about a dozen branches including Melbourne and the late Bob Tate was our branch president.
 It also featured a travel story and details of the planned Shepparton AGM written by Noreen Miles.
 Happily, she came to the Melbourne Branch 30th Anniversary in 2014 at Korumburra.

-The ride start points were Dandenong, Bunker Hill, Lilydale and Melton (only Lilydale remaind unchanged) and the social nights were held at the Post…
+The ride start points were Dandenong, Bunker Hill, Lilydale and Melton (only Lilydale remains unchanged) and the social nights were held at the Post…

 ABOUT ULYSSES MELBOURNE